softnanolab/mint/README.md

 print(embeddings.shape) # Should be of shape (2, 1280)
 ```

-For PPIs with two interacting sequences, we recommend using the `sep_chains=True` argument in the wrapper class.
-This gets the sequence-level embedding for both sequences, and returns it concatenated with the same order as in the input.
+However, we **recommend** using the `sep_chains=True` argument in the wrapper class for maximum performance on downstream tasks.
+This gets the sequence-level embedding for **all sequences**, and returns it concatenated in the same order as the input.

 ```
 wrapper = MINTWrapper(cfg, checkpoint_path, sep_chains=True, device=device)